Zaid-Ajaj/SAFE.Simplified/README.md

 ### Injecting ASP.NET Core Services

 Since we are using Fable.Remoting in the template, make sure to check out the [Functional Dependency Injection](https://zaid-ajaj.github.io/Fable.Remoting/src/dependency-injection.html) article from the documentation of Fable.Remoting that goes through the required steps of injecting services into the functions of Fable.Remoting APIs

+### IIS Support

+The bundled application you get by running the `Pack` build target can be used directly as an application inside of IIS.
+Publishing on IIS requires that you make a separate Application Pool per .NET Core application with selected .NET CLR Version = `No Managed Code`.
+Then creating a new IIS Application which into the newly created Application Pool and setting the Physical Path of that Application to be the `dist` directory.